okalangkenneth/DefectTracker/README.md

 ## General Information
  Defect Tracker allows developers or users of a system to keep track of notable defects in thier product.
- The time the defect was found and its decription are reported by the application user and the and the most urgent ones can be worked on first.
+ The time the defect was found and its decription are reported by the application user and the most urgent ones can be worked on first.